-State of Tennessee Complaint Procedures: Should the institution not be able to resolve the student complaint, the student has the right to contact the state of Tennessee and its appropriate agency to determine the course of action.
-Complaints can be filed with the following agencies in Tennessee:
+State of Florida Complaint Procedures.
+If the institution is not be able to resolve the student complaint, the student also has the right to contact the state of Florida and its appropriate agencies to determine the course of action.

-Complaints related to the application of state laws or rules related to approval to operate or licensure of a particular professional program within a postsecondary institution shall be referred to the appropriate State Board (i.e., State Boards of Health, State Board of Education, and so on) within the Tennessee State Government and shall be reviewed and handled by that licensing board (http://www.tn.gov and then search for the appropriate division);
+- Complaints related to the application of state laws or rules related to approval to operate or licensure of a particular professional program within a postsecondary institution shall be referred to Florida Department of Education and shall be reviewed and handled by the Commission for Independent Education (http://www.fldoe.org/policy/cie/file-a-complaint.stml).

-Complaints related to state consumer protection laws (e.g., laws related to fraud or false advertising) shall be referred to the Tennessee Division of Consumer Affairs and shall be reviewed and handled by that unit (http://www.tn.gov/consumer/).
+- Complaints related to state consumer protection laws (e.g., laws related to fraud or false advertising) shall be referred to the Florida Office of the Attorney General and shall be reviewed and handled by the Consumer Protection Division (http://myfloridalegal.com/pages.nsf/Main/18A7753257FE439085256CC9004EC4F7).

 Out-of-State Complaint Procedures: Students are urged to exhaust all possible internal avenues for resolution before filing complaints with external agencies.
 In the unlikely event that an issue cannot be resolved by the University, out-of-state students may file a complaint with their respective state licensing authority.
-This link provides contact information for each state agency, as well as links to their grievance procedures:
+See the Johnson University website (http://www.johnsonu.edu/Online/About/State-Contact-Info.aspx) for a list of student complaint processes by state.